 “All-mountain skis can carve a turn on the groomers and are also fun off-trail or in the bumps,” says Tracy Gibbons, owner and hardgoods buyer for Sturtevant’s, located in Bellevue and Tacoma, Washington.
-“With a variety of waist widths in this category, a good thing to help guide you is to determine how much time you really spend on groomed runs verses off-piste.
+“With a variety of waist widths in this category, a good thing to help guide you is to determine how much time you really spend on groomed runs versus off-piste.
 If you spend most of your time on the groomers, then look to the slightly narrower skis in this group.
-If you are more adventuresome and like off-piste more often, than look to the wider skis in this group.”
+If you are more adventuresome and like off-piste more often, then look to the wider skis in this group.”
+All-mountain skis, as the name suggests, can handle just about any conditions you throw at it and variable snow conditions.

 What to Look for in Skis?